Hassaanyousafzai/ai_context_chatbot/README.md

    - Retrieve your API key from the dashboard.

 3. **Get Qdrant URL**
-   - Once your Qdrant project is set up, get the Qdrant URL from your instance details.
+   - Once your Qdrant project is set up, get the Qdrant URL (endpoint) from your instance details.

 # Installation